 The service charge is the money you pay towards the day-to-day running costs of your scheme and includes contributions towards redecorations and replacements, sometimes known as a sinking fund.
-The charge is calculated so that every leaseholder bears a fair share of costs for their scheme

-We will tell you how the service charge is spent and you will be consulted before any major repair or maintenance work is put in hand.
+The charge is calculated so that every leaseholder bears a fair share of costs for their scheme We will tell you how the service charge is spent and you will be consulted before any major repair or maintenance work is put in hand.
 Any defect or damage should be reported to us immediately.
-We will provide a Management Statement annually, which shows the status of the scheme accounts.
+A management statement is provided within 6 months of the year end.
+The statement outlines scheme expenditure for the given year.
+Where the lease requires an estimate/actual approach to the service charge, a figure is determined that is either demanded as an additional payment or refunded to the individual leaseholder.